55tumbl/BLCMods/Borderlands 2 mods/55tumbl/NT-AreaScaling/README.md

 * All DLCs will scale to your level (when you first travel to the area), at any level between 30 and 50.
 * Progress in the main game story will scale up the already visited areas in the DLC, same system as in Normal mode.
 * The DLC raid bosses and some missions that were locked at level 50, can now be played at any level between 30 and 50.
 They  will also scale up: e.g. you can fight Pyro Pete at level 42, and then come back after killing the Warrior, and fight Pyro Pete at level 50.

-## Main story missions that trigger area scaling
-* Pan B
-* Hunting the Firehawk
-* A Dam Fine Rescue
-* A Train to Catch
-* Bright Lights, Flying City
-* Wildlife Preservation
-* The Once and Future Slab
-* The Man who would be Jack
-* Where Angels Fear to Tread
-* Toil and Trouble
-* Data Mining
-* The Talon of God

 # Credits